bits-of-rust/episode-004/README.md

 * A `println!` call with an argument

 ## Script
-Variables our a way to reuse certain values in your program.
+Variables are a way to reuse certain values in your program.
 We start from the a familiar `println!` expression.

 ```rust
 println!("Hello, {}!", "world");